flwyd/vim-imp/README.md

 Is the documentation clear enough?
 Please open a GitHub issue if you have feedback about the way things work.

-The languages supported so far are a subset ones I've needed to use in my day job.
+The languages supported so far are mostly a subset ones I've needed to use in my day job.
 If you'd like support for your favorite programming language please open a GitHub issue with examples of how import statements work in that language.
-If you'd like to implement support, see the
-[contributor documentation](CONTRIBUTING.md).
-Some attractive languages include C#, Lua, PHP, and Rust.
-I haven't yet addressed languages where symbols aren't named explicitly: it's hard to know what symbols `#include` could bring into a C or C++ program, though C++ `using` statements could be handled; this problem also applies to Ruby, Swift, Dart, and Protocol Buffers.
+If you'd like to implement support, see the [contributor documentation](CONTRIBUTING.md).
+Some attractive languages include C#, D, Elixir, Go, Groovy, Haskell, Julia, Rust, Sass, Scala, and Swift.
+I haven't yet addressed languages where symbols aren't named explicitly: it's hard to know what symbols `#include` could bring into a C or C++ program, though C++ `using` statements could be handled; this problem also applies to Ruby, Dart, R, Ada, and Protocol Buffers.

 There is a running list of potential enhancements at the bottom of `:help imp`.